Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Measuring Structural Group Unfairness

-\paragraph{Edge augmentation} Edge augmentation is the natural intervention to mitigate information flow disparities in a network where all nodes are sources of unique pieces of information~\citep{burt2004,bashardoust2022reducing}.
+\paragraph{Edge Augmentation} Edge augmentation has been proposed as the natural intervention to mitigate information flow disparities in a network where all the nodes are sources of unique pieces of information~\citep{bashardoust2022reducing}.
+According to Rayleigh's monotonicity principle \citep{doyle1984rayleighs}, adding edges to a graph always improves information flow, which is the aim of our intervention.
+Socially, edge addition enhances the nodes' social capital since information reaches a larger audience.
+Moreover, note that edge deletion is not a suitable intervention as it could lead to a disruption of social dynamics by breaking existing connections between individuals, which is undesirable \citep{jackson2019human}.

-Regarding which structural group unfairness measure we should aim to optimize, we argue that we should primarily focus on improving the isolation disparity of the most isolated group in the graph.
+Regarding which structural group unfairness measure to optimize, we argue that we should primarily focus on improving the isolation disparity ($\Delta R_{tot}$) of the most isolated group in the graph.
 Note that mitigating isolation will also yield an improvement in the diameter and control disparities, as illustrated in our experiments.
-The reduction in isolation entails creating edges between distant nodes, \textit{i.e.}, fostering the creation of weak ties.~\citet{granovetter1983strength}'s work provides evidence that information spreads more effectively through weak ties than through strong ties: weak ties give peripheral nodes more visibility in the network, which leads to a decrease in group isolation and diameter.
+The reduction of $\Delta R_{tot}$ entails creating edges between distant nodes, \textit{i.e.}, fostering the creation of weak ties.
+Granoveter's work~\citep{granovetter1983strength} provides evidence that information spreads more effectively through weak ties than through strong ties because weak ties give peripheral nodes more visibility in the network, which leads to a decrease in group isolation and diameter.
 Adding weak ties reduces discontinuities in the information flow, increases redundancies in the paths between nodes and improves the control of peripheral nodes while reducing the control of dominant ones~\citep{burt2004}.

-Previous work has suggested connecting peripheral isolated nodes (with low centrality and control) to salient nodes (with high centrality and control)~\citep{tong2012gelling,jackson2019human,bashardoust2022reducing}.
-However, these solutions lead to a \textit{rich-get-richer} phenomenon that benefits the best connected nodes and potentially increases the disparities in information access~\citep{burt1999leaders}.
-Hence, we advocate for the creation of edges between the most distant nodes in the network (weak ties) without necessarily connecting them with a central node.
+Previous work has proposed connecting peripheral isolated nodes (with high isolation and low control) to salient nodes (with low isolation and high control)~\citep{tong2012gelling}.
+However, these solutions lead to a \textit{rich-get-richer} phenomenon that benefits the best connected nodes and potentially increases disparities in information access and control~\citep{burt1999leaders}.
+Therefore, we advocate creating edges between the most distant nodes in the network without necessarily connecting them to a central node.
+Note that adding edges between the nodes with maximum $R_{uv}$ theoretically leads to a minimization of $\Rg$ and $\Rd$ for all nodes in the graph while balancing $\Bt$.
+Hence, the choice of $R_{tot}(S)$.